metal3d/simone/README.md

 ## About the name

 "Simone" is my grand-mother firstname, and it's (in french) an old firstname that have a comic consonance.
 It's a acronyme for "SIMple MONitor Experience".
+The last "E" signification was found by [Jonathan Dray](http://www.spicymoka.org/)

 ## How to use it